The Bankrate promise

-A lot depends on what happens with mortgage interest rates.
-Rates roughly doubled in 2022, thanks in part to the Federal Reserve’s war on inflation, and have stayed high since.
+Rates roughly doubled in 2022, thanks in part to the Federal Reserve’s war on inflation, and have stayed relatively high since.
 While the Fed does not directly set mortgage rates, mortgage lenders take cues from them, and mortgage rates climbed in tandem with the Fed’s long string of rate hikes.

-- The nation had a 3.3-month supply of housing inventory as of July, per NAR, which is low enough to be considered a seller’s market.
+- The nation had a 3.2-month supply of housing inventory as of December, per NAR, which is low enough to be considered a seller’s market.

-- Home-price growth rose by 1.2 percent in May 2023, marking the fourth consecutive month of home price increases, according to S&P CoreLogic’s latest Case-Shiller Index.
+- Home-price growth dropped slightly in November 2023 — by 0.2 percent — ending nine consecutive months of increases, according to S&P CoreLogic’s latest Case-Shiller Index.

-- Bankrate’s latest national survey of large lenders shows the average rate on a 30-year mortgage was 7.36 percent as of August 23, 2023.
-The last time it was this high was in December 2000.
+- Bankrate’s latest national survey of large lenders shows the average rate on a 30-year mortgage was 6.84 percent as of January 31, 2024.

-- The U.S. inflation rate as of July 2023 was 3.2 percent — still a bit higher than the Fed’s stated goal of 2 percent.
+- The U.S. inflation rate as of December 2023 was 3.4 percent — still higher than the Fed’s stated goal of 2 percent.

 Will housing sales decline?

-While home prices have certainly held firm this year, the volume of home sales has softened considerably.
-Existing-home sales in July 2023 declined to an annual pace of 4.07 million homes, according to NAR data, which represents a 16.6 percent drop year-over-year.
-However, these trends may pivot in 2024 if mortgage rates dip as anticipated.
+While home prices more than held firm in 2023, the volume of home sales softened considerably.
+Existing-home sales declined for five months in a row before rising slightly in November 2023.
+However, they fell again in December to an annual pace of 3.78 million, according to NAR data, which represents a 6.2 percent drop year-over-year.
+However, these trends may pivot in 2024 if mortgage rates continue to dip.

 Will housing inventory increase?

-Speaking of much-needed inventory, housing supply has been very low throughout 2023 thus far.
-The overall number of existing homes on the market for sale as of July sat at 1.11 million units, up slightly from the previous month but down nearly 15 percent from the same time last year.
-That figure represents only a 3.3-month supply, far short of the 5 to 6 months usually needed for a balanced market.
+Speaking of much-needed inventory, housing supply remained very low throughout 2023.
+The overall number of existing homes on the market for sale as of December sat at 1 million units, up slightly from the year before but down 11.5 percent from November’s figure.
+That represents only a 3.2-month supply, far short of the 5 to 6 months usually needed for a balanced market.

 There are simply not enough homes for sale.— Lawrence Yun, Chief Economist, National Association of Realtors